 The exciting time has arrived!
 At St. Bernards, we encourage and offer skin-to-skin care regardless of your feeding choice, along with rooming-in.
 Additionally, we have a fully staffed, well-baby nursery that families can utilize if the need arises.
 During hospitalization, you will be visited by one of our International Board-Certified Lactation Consultants, who will work with you in your feeding method.
 Our goal is that you feel prepared to take care of your baby by the time you go home.

 It is time to take your little bundle home!
 Even though you are discharged from our hospital care, our staff is still here for you and your baby.
 Before discharge, we provide each family with a New Beginnings book, including an app for your phone.
-We know that postnatal support is a vital part of a successful feeding story, which is why our lactation consultants are available 24/7 on the Breastfeeding helpline.
+We know that postnatal support is a vital part of a successful feeding story, which is why we have a Breastfeeding helpline.